leykunget/advanced-R-training/README.md

 **Authors:** **Leykun Getaneh** and **Rediet Eristu**

 Welcome to the **Advanced R Training** repository!
 This repository contains all the slides and materials for the training.
-The training covers key topics.

 ------------------------------------------------------------------------